Azure/Medical-Claims-Processing-Hackathon/01-challenge01.md

 # Challenge 1: The Landing Before the Launch

+Contoso Insurance is drowning in a backlog of submitted medical insurance claims.
+They have decided to modernize their claims management application and move it to the cloud.
+They have asked you to help them build a proof of concept (POC) for their new application to automate the claims management process and add intelligence to assist the adjudicators in making decisions.

 For this challenge, you will deploy the services into the landing zone in preparation for the launch of the POC.

 ## Challenge